 The main symptoms of Achilles tendinopathy are pain and swelling at the back of the heel when you step your foot on the ground, as well as tight calf muscles and a limited range of motion when flexing your foot.

 Another less common but still possible cause of pain could come from a tear or rupture in the fibers of the Achilles tendon.
 This condition is usually caused by repetitive or excessive stress on the ankles and feet, especially in sports that require rapid movements such as football, basketball, and volleyball.
 According to an American study on the incidence and risk factors for Achilles tendon ruptures, participation in a sport or recreational activity accounted for 82% of all injuries, with basketball being the most viable cause for ruptures.

 In addition to the pain and swelling you get with Achilles tendinopathy, it worsens with a tear or rupture.
 Moving the ankle or foot will be accompanied by stiffness and worsening pain and walking will be difficult.

-Home Treatments for Achilles Tendon Injuries
+Home Care Management for Achilles Tendon Injuries

 The RICE method

 RICE stands for the acronym R.I.C.E and is effective when used immediately after the Achilles tendon injury has occurred.
 This is how it works:

 Literally means putting your foot up for a few days until the pain reduces when weight is placed on the tendon.
 Even if you are not in excruciating pain, the tendon tends to heal quickly without any additional strain so the use of crutches may be beneficial if you do need to walk.